gumag/gumag.github.io/_posts/2018-01-01-marcela-daza.md

 Marcela agrees with Fanny when she says that using this garment is a very personal issue.
 "It is my relationship with God and no one should be affected.
 For example, my husband has never cared if I use it or not, "he says.

-"The hijab allows people to assault or discriminate against me, but also to come and ask me and so there is more tolerance," he says.
+"The hijab allows people to assault or discriminate against me, but also to come and ask me and so there is more tolerance," she says.

 For Marcela, the most important thing is that this religion has allowed her to see the problems as proofs that must be overcome in order to obtain blessings.
 Feel assurance that your children will never lose the values ??of integrity they have reaped thanks to their beliefs and ensure that they were converted because they truly felt it in their hearts.
 His 12-year-old son Samuel sends a very clear message: "I tell children of my age not to believe everything they say about Islam because it can be a lie.
 We always complain about many things and when we convert to Islam we begin to thank and stop being spiteful. "